y4nnick/FH_Technikum_SWE/refactoring/GildedRose-Refactoring-Kata/TypeScript/README.md

     - Move the check for `sellIn < 0` to the top and early exit
     - Change `item.sellIn < 11` to `item.sellIn <= 10` since we would like to use the exact numbers from the requirements
     - Calculate the new quality in an own var and only check once at the end if we have more than 50
+ - By removing the early exits we can check at the bottom once for invalid qualities
+ - This way we are sure that we have all checks in one place but we sacrifice the early exits for that, which i really like because each item is handled in a defined space without the danger that it changes later on by mistake